Maine Driving to Endanger Defense Attorney

 In addition, if you are convicted of an aggravated driving to endanger offense in which people are serious injured, you will face additional penalties:

 Driving to Endanger Defense

 There are a number of defenses an experienced defense attorney can use to defend a reckless driving charge.
 Many drivers with clean records are able to avoid conviction by plead no contest and reckless charges in exchange for a guilty plea will come with a pre-agreed upon sentence.
-For others who are looking to fight the charges they face, an attorney from our firm can help you find the best option for your case.
-Though the circumstance of every case are different, some defense strategies include the following:
+For others who are looking to fight the charges they face, a DUI attorney from our firm can help you find the best option for your case.
+Though the circumstances of every case are different, some defense strategies include the following:

 - No property damage or injuries were caused

 - Driver was not informed of his/her rights

 - Road conditions required adapted driving

 Contact a DUI Defense Lawyer in Maine Today!

 If you have been charged with a DUI in Maine, call our office right away.
 Our defense lawyers will go over your entire case to find the best defense strategy.
 Whether you have been charged with reckless driving or an OUI and are looking to get your charges reduced, we can help you.
 Call us now to get started.